 To consume a WPS service, you'll need to know the URL.
 The URL follows this pattern:

-For example, if you enabled the WPS capability on the geoprocessing service WPSDemoService and published the service in a folder called DemoFolder on server gisserver, the URL would be as follows:
+For example, if you enabled the WPS capability on the geoprocessing service WPSDemoService and published the service in a folder called DemoFolder on server gisserver with the port number 6080, the URL would be as follows: